ravn12x/The-Cookbook/Desserts/Chocolate Cake/README.md

 ## Method
 * You can start heating the oven to 448 kelvin (175 celsius), and taking the butter out of the fridge if you haven't already
-* Roast the hasselnuts for about 10 minutes, try to avoid browning them by frequantly shaking the pan
+* Roast the hazelnuts for about 10 minutes, try to avoid browning them by frequantly shaking the pan
-* Take the shels of the nuts and blend them
+* Take the shells of the nuts and blend them
-* Roughfly grate the marzipan and put it in a bowl
+* Roughly grate the marzipan and put it in a bowl
 * Add the sugar and the butter
 * Whip it lightly while adding the eggs one by one
-* Add the hasselnuts
+* Add the hazelnuts
-* Chop the chokolade rougfly and add it to the mix
+* Chop the chokolade roughly and add it to the mix
 * Cover your baking tin in baking paper
 * Let the cake bake for 50 minutes 448 kelvin (175 celsius)
 * When you take it out let it cool
 * Make the glaze, you can add cinamon and cocao powder
-* Melt some chocolate in a water bath
+* Melt some chocolate using the double boiler method
 * Pour the chocolate on in small stripes

 ## Conclusion
-You now have a well tasting gluton free chokolade cake
+You now have a well tasting gluten free chokolade cake

 ## Discussion
 We put cocolate and glaze on top, but you can put whatever you want on top